 Changes in registration must be completed through CAESAR or through the process established by your school; ceasing to attend classes is not an official means of dropping a course.
 Please note that registering less than full- or halftime in any given term may have implications beyond your student account; consult the appropriate offices (e.g., your academic department, your school's financial aid office, the International Office) before making such changes.
-You may not add, drop, or change course sections after the drop/add deadline.
-As a rule, the University cannot give refunds or reduce tuition bills for any course dropped after the drop/add deadline.
-(School of Professional Studies undergraduate programs are an exception; for more information, see the SPS website.)
+You may not add courses or change course sections after the add deadline.
+As a rule, the University cannot give refunds or reduce tuition bills for any course dropped after the add deadline.
+(School of Professional Studies undergraduate and graduate programs are an exception; for more information, see www.sps.northwestern.edu.)